DandiWong/TradingAgents/README.md

 ```

 Create a virtual environment in any of your favorite environment managers:
+If you have not install miniconda/anaconda, you can just skip this.
 ```bash
 conda create -n tradingagents python=3.13 conda activate tradingagents